Terms & Condition of the Huli online store

 6. The Seller will respond to the complaint no later than within 14 days, and if he does not do so within this period, it is considered that the Client’s request was considered justified.

-7. Goods returned under the complaint procedure should be sent to the following address: Maria Hauser Production, ul.
+7. Goods returned under the complaint procedure should be sent to the following address: Huli, ul.
 Za Cytadela 140, 61-659 Poznan, Poland.

 8. If a warranty has been granted on the Product, information about it, as well as its content, will be included in the description of the Product in the Store.